-A daytime inspection was undertaken on the 9th July 2021.
-This involved a close inspection of the building for signs of use by bats.
+A daytime inspection was undertaken on the 11th July 2022.
+This involved a close inspection of the building for signs of use by bats both internally and externally.

 A desk study and data search were also undertaken to ensure the reasonable probable use of the site by bats could be determined.